sutormin94/Gyrase_Topo-Seq/README.md

 The script takes sets of trusted GCSs as input and plots motifs using the sequences under the GCSs.
 Also it writes sequences and motif to files.

+######################

+## Combined_motif_construction_scanning_plotting_writing.py

+The script takes sets of trusted GCSs as input, filters GCSs with highest N3E, makes a combined set consists of these GCSs, returns sequences under them and constructs
+PSSM matrix by the way getting rid of antibiotic-specific bias at positions forming the cleavage site.
+Than the script scans a sequence of interest with the PSSM, returns the results of scanning, plots combined motif and writes it in a GC% degenerate and in a non-degenerate forms.